misho-kr/docker-appliances/vnc-server/secure/README.md

 ## Encrypted traffic

-The integrity and confidentiality of the traffic between the VNC viewer and the server is protected with encryption.
+The integrity and confidentiality of the traffic between the VNC viewer and the server is protected with encryption and public key authetication.
 The communication channel is established in two steps:

 1. SSH tunnel is created between the host where the viewer is started and the Docker container running the secure VNC server